 We breed for temperament (gentle disposition, strong bonds to their charges, even level of physical activity), intelligence, moderate size, healthy sound conformation and longevity.
 Our dog’s first job is to care for our herd and flocks but we also appreciate them very much for their companionship to us as well.
 They are all our friends, family members and beloved pets.
-We began breeding AKC registered Purebred Great Pyrenees in 2002 and recently have also bred our Anatolian bitch to our GPyr stud resulting in a total of several litters per year.
+We began breeding AKC registered Purebred Great Pyrenees in 2002 and have also bred our Anatolian bitch to our Great Pyrenees stud resulting in several litters per year.
 We expect that at least half will work as LGDs.

 We offer puppies with both unrestricted and restricted AKC registrations as well as crossbred for the positive traits they bring from both parental breeds.
 We receive regular positive reports from their owners (as far away as Oregon and the US Virgin Islands).
 We sell a number as house pets as well (one went to a show breeder) and their owners also keep us up to date as to their activities.
 It is common for us to hear “This is the best puppy we’ve ever had!”
 “The smartest…,” “The easiest to train,” “most responsible,” “The most wonderful, sweetest, beautiful….”.
 The Great Pyrenees are a versatile breed, as much at home sleeping in a bed of hay with their herd of goats as reclining on a bed of pillows!”
 Here’s a nice article about another farm’s experience integrating LGDs into their predator management.

 Our Great Pyrenees are AKC registered and cleared for hip and other genetic issues.